 Moros: God of Luck and Destiny in Greek Mythology

-Moros was, in Greek Mythology, the Greek God of Luck and Destiny.
+Moros was, in Greek Mythology, the God of Luck and Destiny.
 He was the son of Nix (goddess of nightfall), one of the most relevant deities in this Mythology.

 Moros in Greek Mythology: